evie-lau/Unifi-gateway-wpa-supplicant/README.md

 - `-c <path-to>/wpa_supplicant.conf` The config file

 > [!TIP]
-> If troubleshooting is needed, add the parameter `-C /var/run/wpa_supplicant -B` to run in the background and allow `wpa_cli` to connect for more information.
+> If troubleshooting is needed, add the parameter `-C /var/run/wpa_supplicant -B` to run in the background and allow the `wpa_cli` utility to connect.
+>
+> This can also be achieved in the `wpa_supplicant.conf` file by adding the line `ctrl_interface=DIR=/var/run/wpa_supplicant`, which will also apply when we later have wpa_supplicant service run automatically.

 You should see the message `Successfully initialized wpa_supplicant` if the command and config are configured correctly.